marianafpereira/DevOps-23-24-JPE-1231845/CA2/Part2/README.md

 # Class Assignment 2 Part 2 (CA2-Part2)

 # Introduction
-Welcome to Class Assignment 2 Part 2!
-In this part of the assignment, we will be focusing on converting the basic version of the Tutorial application from Gradle.
+Welcome to the second part of Class Assignment 2!
+This segment of the assignment is dedicated to the practical application of Gradle.
+We will be focusing on transforming the basic version of the Tutorial application using Gradle.
+This process will involve setting up a Gradle project structure, configuring Gradle build files, managing project dependencies with Gradle, and understanding the use of tasks and plugins in Gradle.
 # Objective
 The primary goals of Part 2 of Class Assignment 2 are:
 1. To establish a comprehensive understanding of Gradle build tools by setting up a Gradle project structure.